Places & Culture

 Camporosso

-Camporosso is located at the entrance of Val Nervia, where the Nervia River flows into the coastal plain.
-The name derives from the Latin "campus rubeus" – red soil – and refers to the red oleanders along the riverbank or the cinnabar-red anemones under the olive trees.
-The place consists of two parts: the modern coastal strip Camporosso Mare with a 300-meter-long beach, regularly awarded the Blue Flag, and the historic town center further inland.
-The old town displays the typical image of a Ligurian mountain village with closely stacked houses, narrow alleys, and small squares.
-Particularly noteworthy is the Oasi Faunistica at the river mouth – a nature reserve spanning over six hectares with more than 200 bird species, herons, seagulls, and diverse flora.
-Additionally, in Camporosso begins the Alta Via dei Monti Liguri, the significant high-altitude hiking trail that extends across the entire Ligurian mountain ridge.
+Camporosso lies at the entrance to Val Nervia, where the river flows into the coastal plain.
+The name comes from Latin "campus rubeus" — red ground.
+The village has two parts: the modern coastal strip Camporosso Mare with a 300-metre beach (Blue Flag), and the historic centre inland.
+A highlight is the Oasi Faunistica at the river mouth, a nature reserve of over six hectares with more than 200 bird species.
+The Alta Via dei Monti Liguri, the ridge trail spanning all of Liguria, starts in Camporosso.

 Vallecrosia

-Vallecrosia consists of two very different parts: the modern coastal town with almost a kilometer of mostly open beaches and the medieval Borgo Vallecrosia Alta, located about three kilometers inland on a hill.
-The historical village center is a well-preserved example of 17th-century Ligurian village architecture.
-Narrow alleys, the characteristic Caruggi, lead past stone houses, small squares, and archways.
-Particularly charming are the "botteghe immaginarie" – house doors decorated with trompe-l'œil paintings depicting imaginary shops.
-A special attraction is the Museo della Canzone e della Riproduzione Sonora: In a historic steam locomotive and three railway carriages from 1910, a unique collection on the history of Italian music is housed – instruments, gramophones, records, sheet music, and memorabilia.
-The Church of San Rocco with its Romanesque apse from the 11th century preserves an ancient votive altar to Apollo from the 1st century.
+Vallecrosia is 14 km east of Airole, around 7,000 inhabitants.
+The town is split into two very different parts: the modern seaside resort with almost a kilometre of mainly free beaches, and the medieval borgo of Vallecrosia Alta, about three kilometres inland on a hilltop.
+The borgo is a well-preserved example of Ligurian village architecture.
+Narrow caruggi lead past stone houses, small squares and archways.
+A special feature are the "botteghe immaginarie" — house doors painted with trompe-l'œil murals depicting imaginary shops.
+In the Parco delle Sette Note stands the Museo della Canzone e della Riproduzione Sonora: a 1910 steam locomotive "Cirilla" and two 1927 Centoporte carriages house a collection on the history of Italian music — instruments, gramophones, music boxes, records.
+The Romanesque church of San Rocco (c.
+10th century) was built on the remains of a Roman temple to Apollo; an ancient inscription dedicated to Apollo is preserved inside.

 Sanremo